How to Maintain your Wheaton’s Solid Wood Furniture

 Terms & Conditions

-Normal Use: Wheaton’s Lifetime In-Store Warranty applies under conditions of normal residential use.
+Normal Use: Wheaton’s 3 Year In-Store Warranty applies under conditions of normal residential use.
 It does not cover regular “wear & tear” nor does it apply to defects or damaged caused by (a) abuse, (b) accidents, (c) commercial use, (d) improper finishing of unfinished furniture or (e) improper or inadequate maintenance, not following what has been outlined in the previous section, How to Maintain your Wheaton’s Solid Wood Furniture

 This warranty does not cover floor samples or furniture sold “AS IS”, nor does it cover pick-up and delivery fees for warranty work to be performed.